top of page

 Why Renovate the Public Hearing?

-As municipalities are exploring better ways to get feedback from communities and leaders are making more and more land use decisions, BC's current public hearing process is not supporting an inclusive process for strong decision making.
+As municipalities explore better ways to gather feedback from communities and leaders are asked to make an increasing number of land use decisions, it has been demonstrated that BC's current public hearing process is not designed to support an inclusive practice for strong decision-making.
 Instead, public hearings are often viewed as performative exercises that exacerbate societal divisions and leave people angry or apathetic toward local government.
-Because of this, many voices are asking to revisit the purpose and process of BC's public hearings.

 "When I think of the ten worst days in my personal and professional life in the last 15 years, seven of them were public hearing days."